Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Asymptotics for Conditional Estimators

 Furthermore, suppose that for a sufficiently small ball $U\subset \Theta $ centered at $\theta^M_0$

 Then the conditional MLE is post-selection consistent for $\theta^M_0$, that is,

 \end{theorem}

 Condition \eqref{exp-inf-prob} concerns the model-based selection probability and ensures that the conditional MLE exists with probability $1$ as $n\rightarrow \infty$.
-Both the plug-in likelihood for the selected means problem and the lasso likelihood satisfy this condition.
+Both the plug-in likelihood for the selected means problem and the Lasso likelihood satisfy this condition.
 We note that this condition excludes examples such as the singly truncated univariate normal distribution, where the probability that an MLE does not exist is positive \citep{castillo1994singly}.
 Condition \eqref{true-o(n)} concerns the true probability of selecting the considered model $M$, which is required to not decrease too fast.
-The condition is somewhat restrictive as it implies that our theory only guarantees consistency for models that are selected with high enough probability.
 Condition \eqref{newSup} serves to ensure that the conditional score function is well behaved in the neighborhood of the estimand.

-Conditioning on selection of a model induces conditional distributions with truncated support.
-Under an additional assumption regarding the rate at which the the model-based probability of selecting the model of interest decreases to zero, we can motivate approximation of the distribution of the conditional MLE by a truncated normal distribution.